 Infrastructure

-The process works by reading the selected import file and uploading it into aa staging table in SQL.
+The process works by reading the selected import file and uploading it into a staging table in SQL.

 A validation procedure is then run against that staged data and will enforce business rules to handle various situations.

 Once the data is validated and business rules applied, the data in the staging table is used to create a cash receipt session, with multiple cash receipts as needed, and multiple applications of cash within each cash receipts.